 Here’s an extended guide to each, along with other Squarespace alternatives for specific use cases.

 WordPress is free, community-supported software that “powers” your website.
-In the industry-jargon, it is a “content management system” that allows you to log into you site’s backend to change the design, functionality, content – anything you can dream up.
+In the industry jargon, it is a “content management system” that allows you to log into your site’s backend to change the design, functionality, content – anything you can dream up.
 To run it, you have to purchase hosting and install it.
 Unlike a hosted platform like Squarespace or WordPress.com, it allows you unlimited options.
 You control your expenses (as little as $3/mo – as much as $1000s).
 There are even drag & drop builders that install “on top” of WordPress.
-It has a steeper learning curve than Squarespace, but also provides more opportunity.
+It has a steeper learning curve than Squarespace but also provides more opportunities.

 I wrote a review of Shopify here.